jr200/xstate-nats/README.md

 - `SUBJECT.UNSUBSCRIBE`: Unsubscribe from a subject
 - `SUBJECT.PUBLISH`: Publish to a subject
 - `SUBJECT.REQUEST`: Send request-reply
-- `SUBJECT.CLEAR_SUBSCRIBE`: Clear all subscriptions
+- `SUBJECT.UNSUBSCRIBE_ALL`: Clear all subscriptions

 #### KV Events
 - `KV.BUCKET_CREATE`: Create a KV bucket